-Blindly performing online calibration is risky, as in most cases domain knowledge on specific motions and prior distribution choices are needed to ensure calibration can converge consistently (Schneider et al. 2019).
-In the meantime, existing research efforts (Li and Mourikis 2014; Yang et al. 2019, 2020b) have also identified several basic motion profiles, termed degenerate motions, that cause online sensor self-calibration failures.
+Blindly performing online calibration is risky, as in most cases domain knowledge on specific motions and prior distribution choices are needed to ensure calibration can converge consistently [24].
+In the meantime, existing research efforts [25, 18, 19] have also identified several basic motion profiles, termed degenerate motions, that cause online sensor self-calibration failures.
 In this work, we investigate degenerate motions which impact the deployment of VINS on mobile robots, which typically have constrained motions, when jointly estimating IMU/camera intrinsics, IMU-camera spatial-temporal calibration, and RS readout time.
-For example, aerial and ground vehicles can only perform a few motion profiles due to their underactuation, and can easily "fall" into degenerate conditions for calibration during typical deployment.
-As compared to our investigation into degenerate motions when performing full-parameter self-calibration, and their impacts especially for under-actuated autonomous robots, most approaches on VINS sensor self-calibration are limited to either handheld or trajectory segments involving rich motion information (Li et al. 2014; Schneider et al. 2019).
+For example, aerial and ground vehicles can only perform a few motion profiles due to their under-actuation, and can easily "fall" into degenerate motions for calibration during typical deployment.
+As compared to our investigation into degenerate motions when performing full-parameter self-calibration, and their impacts especially for under-actuated autonomous robots, most approaches on VINS sensor self-calibration are limited to either handheld or trajectory segments involving rich motion information [17, 26].

-In this paper, we build an accurate and robust monocular VINS estimator with full self-calibration.
+In this paper, we build an accurate and robust monocular VINS estimator with full selfcalibration.
 We also investigate in-depth the observability analysis for visual-inertial self-calibration and perform degenerate motion analysis for all calibration parameters.
 In particular, the main contributions of this work include:

-- An efficient filter-based visual-inertial estimator capable of performing self-calibration for all spatialtemporal extrinsic and intrinsic parameters. - We perform a complete observability and degeneracy analysis for the proposed visual-inertial models and, for the first time, identify the degenerate motions that cause IMU and camera intrinsic parameters to become unobservable. - Extensive simulations and real-world experiments are performed to verify the parameter convergence of the estimator with online self-calibration under fully-excited 6DoF motion and a series of identified degenerate motions of practical significance. - We show that under general motion, self-calibration is necessary to achieve accurate pose estimation in a robust manner for consumer grade sensors, which continue to become more prevalent, with only minimal computational impact.
+- An efficient filter-based visual-inertial estimator capable of performing self-calibration for all spatial-temporal extrinsic and intrinsic parameters. - We perform a complete observability and degeneracy analysis for the proposed visual-inertial models and, for the first time, identify the degenerate motions that cause IMU and camera intrinsic parameters to become unobservable. - Extensive simulations and real-world experiments are performed to verify the parameter convergence of the estimator with online self-calibration under fully-excited 6DoF motion and a series of identified degenerate motions of practical significance. - We show that under general motion, self-calibration is necessary to achieve accurate pose estimation in a robust manner for consumer grade sensors, which continue to become more prevalent, with only minimal computational impact.
 Additionally, we show that degenerate motions can and do have a significant negative impact on the performance of the estimator, leading to a series of guideline recommendations.

-The rest of the paper is organized as follows: After reviewing the related work in Section 2 and estimation preliminaries in Section 3, we present the sensing models including inertial and camera models in Section 4.
+The rest of the paper is organized as follows: after reviewing the related work in Section 2 and estimation preliminaries in Section 3, we present the sensing models including inertial and camera models in Section 4.
 In Section 5, we derive the lienarized system dynamics and measurement model of the VINS with full sensor calibration.
 Based on that, we perform the observability analysis and degenerate motion identification in Sections 6 and 7, while the proposed estimator is presented in Section 8.
 In Sections 9, 10, 11 and 12, we extensively validate our analysis and estimator through both simulations and real-world experiments.
 Finally, we offer discussions and final remarks in Sections 13 and 14.